 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Stribild?

-Avoid taking an antacid within 2 hours before or after you take Stribild.
-Some antacids can make it harder for your body to absorb this medicine.
+Avoid taking an antacid within 2 hours before or 2 hours after you take Stribild.
+Some antacids can make it harder for your body to absorb cobicistat, elvitegravir, emtricitabine, and tenofovir.

-Taking Stribild will not prevent you from passing HIV to other people.
+Using Stribild will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
-Talk with your doctor about safe ways to prevent HIV transmission during sex.
-Sharing drug or medicine needles is never safe, even for a healthy person.
+Ask your doctor how to prevent HIV transmission during sex.
+Sharing drug or medicine needles is never safe.

-Get emergency medical help if you have signs of an allergic reaction to Stribild: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Stribild: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: